Purp1eW0lf/Blue-Team-Notes/README.md

 There are loads of tools that can assist you with forensically exmaining stuff.
 Volatility is awesome and can aid you on your journey.
 Be warned though, digital forensics in general are resource-hungry and running it on a VM without adequate storage and resource allocated will lead to a bad time.

 In the Blue Team Notes, we'll use vol.py and vol3 (python2 and python3 implementation's of Volatility, respectively).
-In my un-educated, un-wise opinon, vol2 does SOME things better than vol3.
+In my un-educated, un-wise opinon, vol2 does SOME things better than vol3 - for example, Vol2 has plugins around browser history.

 Because Volatility can take a while to run things, the general advice is to always run commands and output them (`> file.txt`).
 This way, you do not need to sit and wait for a command to run to re-check something.